DK26/rendit/README.md

 ![render-template](assets/logo.gif)

-A toy project for rendering HTML template files with multi-engine support.
+A template-design aid CLI project for rendering HTML (and other) template files or piped input, supporting multiple rendering engines.

+Can also be used for shell scripting.

 ## Features

-* Rendering supported template text data either from file or standard input
+* Rendering (supported) template input either from file or standard input
-* Made with pipping in mind
+* Supports piping
-* Use either default or specific context JSON file for rendering
+* Use either default or specified context JSON file for rendering
-* Pretty console output for quick render reviewing
+* Pretty console output for quick render review
 * Output rendered result to file either with a proper default name or a specified one

 ## Supported Template Engines